5 Ways to Beat a Non-Compete Agreement in New York

 This means that your non-compete agreement will not be enforced unless your company has trade secrets, and you know about them.

-New York non-compete agreements are disfavored.
+Fortunately, very few people have actual knowledge of a company’s trade secrets, which makes many non-compete agreements unenforceable.
 Courts don’t want to lock talented employees out of their fields unless there is a very good reason to do so.